DLTK's

 OR

-when asked to send healthy, but fun snacks to school!)
-Use the cookie cutter to cut the marshmallow (like above) OR place the cookie cutter on the
+Purchase a tiny cookie cutter in the shape of a bird (I use them all the time to cut shapes out of meat, cheese, pj sandwiches, cantelope, honeydew melon, etc when asked to send healthy, but fun snacks to school!)
+Use the cookie cutter to cut the marshmallow (like above) OR place the cookie cutter on the cake where you want the shape to be.
+Pour in white sprinkles, coconut or chunky white sugar.

 OR

-Frost the cake in chocolate and use a paper plate cut in half and tape together to shape of a half moon... then use animal cookies to make the animals marching all over the cake and around the edge.
+Frost the cake in chocolate and use a paper plate cut in half and tape together to shape of a half moon...
+Then use animal cookies to make the animals marching all over the cake and around the edge.
 Its a great snack while the kids are waiting to cut the cake.
 Thanks to Kimberly who sent this idea in!

 ST. PATRICK's DAY: Buy green sprinkles or decorating sugar at the store (or take regular white sugar or white coconut and mix with a toothpick dip of food coloring paste or a couple drops of food color).
 Take a shamrock tiny cookie cutter and place on the grass.
 Pour in some of the green decorating material to make shamrocks.